 Although this study examines the impact of analyst coverage on corporate liquidity policy, there can be an endogeneity concern that a potential unobserved latent factor or other observable firm characteristics could affect both cash holdings and analyst coverage.
-To account for this concern that could possibly produce a biased estimation, I employ the two-stage least squares estimation using the industry median number of analysts as the instrument variable.
-15 Presumably, some industries tend to attract more analysts due to the incremental value of information analysts can generate (e.g., due to their greater marginal value of information, hightech industries will likely attract more analysts than manufacturing industries).
+To account for this concern that could possibly produce a biased estimation, I employ the two-stage least squares estimation using the industry median number of analysts as the instrument variable.16 Presumably, some industries tend to attract more analysts due to the incremental value of information analysts can generate (e.g., due to their greater marginal value of information, hightech industries will likely attract more analysts than manufacturing industries).
 Based on the results from a survey of 2,000 financial analysts, Chugh and Meador (1984) show that analysts place more emphasis on the long-term prospects than on the short-term prospects in terms of a broad set of determinants, for example, management quality, market dominance of a company, industry long-term prospects, and economic factors.
 Hence analysts might decide to follow a firm in an industry with higher incremental information value that is less likely to relate with firm-specific characteristics or short-term industry variation in performance.
-The first-stage Fstatistic is 154.90 (Table 3, Panel A, column 1), which rejects the null hypothesis that the coefficients on the instruments are not significantly different from zero.
+The first-stage Fstatistic is 154.90 (Table 3, Panel A, column 1), which rejects the null hypothesis that the coefficient on the instrument is not significantly different from zero.
 Table 3, Panel A, column 2 presents the second-stage regression result.
-The coefficient of analyst coverage instrumented by the industry median number of analysts is positive and significant at the 1% level, which confirms analyst coverage has a positive impact on a firm's cash holdings.
+The coefficient of analyst coverage is positive and significant at the 1% level, which confirms analyst coverage has a positive impact on a firm's cash holdings.